 2. The usefulness in making sense out of how problems are influencing our lives and perhaps even serving some purpose (though that may seem counterintuitive); and the willingness to reexamine ourselves, create new perspectives, make different choices, and expand our possibilities;

-3. The awareness that many problems emerge from social injustice, which we can acknowledge and challenge by recognizing the ability each of us has to create change; and
+3. The awareness that many problems emerge from social injustice, which we can acknowledge and challenge by recognizing the ability each of us has to speak out and influence change; and

 4. The value of learning more about our family history and learning to remain calm and nonreactive in the face of situations and relationships that tend to cause us to overreact and act-out our unfinished business from our early family experiences.